Err Too Many Redirects: How to Fix This Issue

 It’s also possible to get an err_too_many_redirects WordPress error if you change your permalink settings.
 If you don’t remember to incorporate the right 301 redirects, this could cause the same issue.

-Keep in mind that if your website was working fine for a while and the too many redirects Chrome error occurred out of nowhere, you should contact your web host because the configuration issue might be at their end.
+Keep in mind that if your website was working fine for a while and too many redirects Chrome error occurred out of nowhere, you should contact your web host because the configuration issue might be at their end.
 With that in mind, always choose a reliable WordPress hosting provider and make sure that you create redirects correctly.

 Kinsta WordPress Hosting